-At year end 2019, the Municipality carried a debt for the water system of \$734,222.
+At year end 2024, the Municipality carried a debt for the water system of \$281,533.
 This debt was provided by OSIFA in February of 2007 with a principal amount of \$1.5M, having a loan term of 20 years and an annual interest rate of 4.84%.
 The Municipality will be paying off the debt semi-annually until 2027.
-The principal amount at the end of 2026 is expected to be \$64,579.89.
+The principal amount at the end of 2026 is expected to be \$64,580.

 Based on the current revenue and expenditure forecasts for the study period, there will be no requirement to raise any additional funds through borrowing as any additional revenue required will be taken from the reserve.
-The Lion's Head DWS reserve had a balance of \$310,797 at the end of 2019 and is expected to decrease over the next several years to a final balance of \$93,093 by the end of 2026.
+The Lion's Head DWS reserve had a balance of \$345,674 at the end of 2024 and is it is expected to decrease during the planning period with reserves building back-up after the existing debt has been paid.